smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 produce new tested software vastly out stripped the rate that it was being consumed downstream.
 We had been behaving like we could deploy changes the second they were done but this was not reality beyond the Dev environment.
-We were a rocket strapped to a steam engine.
+One of our clients described us as a rocket strapped to a steam engine.

 We wanted to do better.
 We wanted to break this deployment deadlock and accelerate the rate at which we could release with confidence.